kellieotto/git-fundamentals/README.md

 git-fundamentals
 ================

-A starting point for discovering the wonderful world of Git, GitHub, and Git Annex (Assistant)
+A starting point for discovering the wonderful world of Git and GitHub.

+These materials were adapted from [the D-Lab Tutorial here](https://github.com/dlab-berkeley/git-fundamentals) for the SGSA Computing seminar on April 21, 2017 by Kellie Ottoboni.

 ## Getting the tools / Setup